What Are The Bankruptcy Alternatives In Canada

 Bankruptcy

-The second of the legal solutions to “The Problem” is a Bankruptcy.
+The second of the legal solutions to “The Problem” is Bankruptcy.
 Though nobody wants to file for bankruptcy, sometimes it is the only responsible option left.
 But, coming to grips with the decision may be the hardest part.
 And the misconceptions don’t help.

 Simply put, declaring Bankruptcy is a legal process that breaks the deadlock between creditors (who rightfully want to be paid) and the debtors (who can’t pay).
 A Trustee in Bankruptcy is appointed to manage things and protect everyone’s rights.